Bible103

 More about Persia

 ESTHER.
 Around 480 a Jewish girl named Esther became queen of Persia, and foiled a plot to have the Jewish people killed.
 MORE: It required an act of courage to approach the king without being bidden to beseech him to end to plot, but her cousin urged her to do what as required of her, saying “Do not think to yourself that in the king’s palace you will escape any more than all the other Jews.
 For if you keep silence at this time … you and your father’s house will perish.
 And who knows whether you have not come to the kingdom for such a time as this?” … her reply was “I will go to the king, though it is against the law, and if I perish, I perish.”
 (Esther 4:14-16) The king stopped the plot.
 Since then Jews have celebrated this event as the festival of Purim.
+Can we believe that God has a purpose in placing us on earth at this time of turmoil?
+Can we believe that he wants us to be his representatives now, and to be channels of his love?
+Note what Peter writes to guide us as we think about the approaching end-time: 2 Peter 3:11

 EZRA.
 REBUILDING JERUSALEM.
 This book says that around 458 BC the Jewish priest Ezra, who was living in Babylon which was under the control of Persia, led another group to return to Jerusalem.
 MORE: The people had fallen into sin, but Ezra urged them to spiritual revival and to more complete following of the Old Testament laws to keep the sabbath and not to intermarry with non-Jews.

 READ ABOUT NEHEMIAH, REBUILDING TEMPLE.
 He was a Jew who was a trusted official under the king of Persia.
 Around 445 the king sent him to Jerusalem to oversee the rebuilding of the walls.
 MORE: despite opposition, the walls were rebuilt.
-He told Ezra to bring the Books of Moses and read it aloud to the people, who then renewed the observation of God’s commanded festivals.
+Nehemiah told Ezra to bring the Books of Moses and read it aloud to the people, who then renewed the observation of God’s commanded festivals.
 He promoted God’s people to have courage, saying “Do not be grieved, for the joy of the LORD is your strength.”
 (Nehemiah 8:10 ESV)

 MALACHI.
 THE LAST PROPHET.
 Around 430, around the time of Ezra and Nehemiah, and after Esther was queen of Persia, he wrote to stir the people out of their complacency about their religious life by preaching about the coming “day of the Lord” that is, judgement day., MORE: His name means “my messenger” and he wrote about another soon to come: “Behold, I send my messenger and he will prepare the way before me.
 And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant, in whom youy delight, he is coming.”(Malachi 3:1).
 (This was fulfilled in John the Baptist and Jesus.)